jamesanthonygill3/Literature/Conesa_etal_2016_labmtg_notes.md

 * Important to review options so that data generated can answer your biological question, but also save money
 * experimental design -> quality control -> reads alignment vs. de novo assembly -> quantification of transcripts -> expression analysis (won't get into other types of analysis besides gene expression analysis)

+## Questions:
 * @jthmiller questions about size selection during library prep

+## Experimental Design Considerations:

 * Roadmap on Figure 1 has some good considerations, they did not mention contamination
 * stranded libraries vs. not?
 * How many reads are necessary per sample?
 * power analysis for optimal # samples, see http://scotty.genetics.utah.edu/